Grupo-SEMEAR-USP/swarm_in_blocks/README.md

 ## Introduction[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#Introduction)

 Nowadays, **swarms of drones** are getting more and more applications and being used in several different areas, from agriculture to surveillance and rescues.
 But controlling a high amount of drones isn't a simple task, demanding a lot of studies and complex software.

 Swarm in Blocks (from it's origin in 2022) was born looking to make a *high-level interface based on the blocks language*, to make simple handling swarms, without requiring advanced knowledge in all the necessary platforms, creating tools to allow a lot of applications based on the user needs and also using the Clover platform.

-In 2023, Swarm in Blocks has taken an even bigger step, looking to fulfill our biggest vision **"It's never been easy to Swarm"**, we talk to transcend the local scope of the past project and explore the biggest problems for implementing a Swarm.
+In 2023, Swarm in Blocks has taken an even bigger step, looking to fulfill our biggest vision **"It's never been easier to Swarm"**, we talk to transcend the local scope of the past project and explore the biggest problems for implementing a Swarm.
 For Copterhack 2023, we present Swarm in Blocks 2.0, an even more complete platform with the purpose of facing the biggest difficulties of a Swarm in a simple and polished way.

 <p align="center">
     <img width="600" src="assets/intro/clovers_leds.gif" />